-This section features some interactive and static maps presenting data collected or transferred into digital form within the DISSINET project or a partly related project “GIS for the History of Christianity”.
+This section features some interactive and static maps presenting data collected or transferred into digital form within the DISSINET project.
 We are interested in the places of dissident activities and places of origin or residence of people suspected of heresy as well as in the spatial distribution of the official Church infrastructure and of medieval religious communities displaying some similarities or historical links to dissident religious cultures.

 This interactive map is based on the Lollard trials.
 It shows the places of origin of English dissidents under investigation for taking part in the revolts of 1414 or 1431, related to Lollardy, or holding various heretical opinions that are commonly referred to as Lollard.
 In addition, it shows in which of these places the owners of unauthorised English religious books were uncovered.
 A total of 260 sites were transferred from the Atlas zur Kirchengeschichte by Jedin et al., based on the research of J. A. F. Thomson and J. Fines.
 The plotted sites indicate only the presence of suspected Lollards and revolt participants, not their numbers or importance.